-The target population consisted of all cattle herds delivering milk to dairies in the sampling period Fifty herds were selected for sampling.
+The target population consisted of all cattle herds delivering milk to dairies in the sampling period and all beef cattle herds receiving state support according to records of July 2012.
+Fifty herds were selected for sampling by a risk-based strategy.
 Faecal samples were collected from the five oldest cows in each herd.